8 easy steps for paint surface preparation – interior painting

 Canvas drop cloths are the best protection.
 They stay put when spread out unlike plastic which you have to tape in place.
 If you are painting a wall, give cover at least sixty centimetres away.
 If you are painting a ceiling, cover the whole floor.
 Drips won’t drench through the canvas but heavy spills will.
 Pick up the canvas and scoop up excess paint with a putty knife.

 Most interior paint tasks will simply need a stepladder.
-If you are needing to paint a stairwell or vaulted ceiling, you may need to set up scaffolding.
+However, if you are needing to paint a stairwell or vaulted ceiling, you may need to set up scaffolding.
 Always remember what side your wet edge is when painting and set up your scaffolding before you need it.

 After you cover your floors, patch your walls and trim.
-Make sure all holes and dents are plugged up.
+After that, make sure all holes and dents are plugged up.
 Then finely sand any compound back to a smooth surface.
-Patching will help your walls and trim look like a professional paint job.
+Above all, patching will help your walls and trim look like a professional paint job.

 Remove any dust or dirt from the surface you wish to paint.
 If you don’t thoroughly clean the surface, the paint will not adhere correctly and likely peel off.
-This step is easy by removing dry debris with a damp cloth and grease will need to be removed with dish soap and water.
+In addition, removing dry debris with a damp cloth and grease will need to be removed with dish soap and water.

 The line between the trim and wall is difficult to master.
 Even professional painters rely on tape.
 Tape guards the trim as well as forming a very smooth line between the wall and trim.
-Take the time to apply it correctly during preparation and you will see a dramatic finish to your paint job.
+Above all, take the time to apply it correctly during preparation and you will see a dramatic finish to your paint job.

-If you are searching for a trusted painter in Melbourne, then give us a call on (03) 8804 5840 to arrange an onsite inspection.
+If you are searching for a trusted painter in Melbourne that know paint surface preparation, then give us a call on (03) 8804 5840 to arrange an onsite inspection.
 Alternatively, complete the contact form and we’ll get back to you shortly.